Updated: Feb 6

 She feeds her "easy" pup first.
 She places her problem child pup right in the middle so that it is easy for Katie to step in front of the pup to redirect her back to her bowl no matter which direction she chooses to go.
 She feeds Aspen last because he has had the most training; he has enough patience and trust in Katie to wait for his bowl.

 The dogs have been eating for several minutes.
-Notice what Aspen does towards the end of this video.
+Notice what Aspen does toward the end of this video.
 He raises his head and looks right into Katie's eyes; he never moves his feet.
-He is asking her to reinforce his good behavior and he trusts that she will do so.
-The communication and trust between these two are beautiful to see; of course Katie will reinforce him!
+He is asking her to reinforce his good behavior, and he trusts that she will do so.
+The communication and trust between these two are beautiful to see; of course, Katie will reinforce him!

 This video clip shows Katie beautifully redirecting Cedar back to her bowl and reinforcing the other dogs for their continued success.
 MANY people see only behaviors they want to change when they look at their dogs.
 Positive reinforcement training teaches humans to watch for things that go right and to reinforce the dogs for those times.

 This part is so respectful and beautiful!
 It is my favorite of all these video clips.
 It is incredibly important to ask a dog for permission to pick up a resource.
 If a dog knows you will do this and that the resources he needs are plentiful, he will feel great security in allowing a human to pick up the resource, in this case, the bowls.

 Katie is so wise here.
 She gives Aspen just a little more food when she picks up his bowl to make him feel even more special and confident.

 Here is part of why the dogs are happy to let Katie have the bowls - snuggle time!